mihaimorosan/mihaimorosan/README.md

 ### Currently, I work at FDM Group Canada as an IT Consultant!

 ### On the side, I am:
-- 🔭 I’m currently working on integrating XML with Java Spring!
+- 🔭 working on creating a food tracking app on iOS using React Native
-- 🌱 I’m currently learning game development using Unity!
+- 🌱 learning about game development using Unity and Blender!
-- 🥅 My current goals are to launch my own portfolio webpage!
+- 🥅 designing my own portfolio webpage!
 - ⚡ Fun fact: I like to play video games with my friends as well as playing guitar / piano!

 ---